Direct Summation of the Madelung Constant Using Axial Multipoles: Madelung Constants

-~\\\\ \textit{\textbf{CsCl 3D Madelung Constant}}\\ The CsCL lattice's unit cell may be viewed as a cube 2-units wide with Cl at the corners and Cs at the body center, as depicted in Figure (\ref{CsCl_cell_RU}).\\\\The line of charges along the body diagonal consists of alternating, equispaced Cs and Cl ions.
-The CsCl lattice can thus be also constructed from an RU-13 axial multipole, with $\sqrt{3}$ charge spacing and oriented along the diagonal.
-To build the lattice the RU-13s are centered on each Cs site at coordinates $(i,j,k)$ that satisfy $mod(i+j+k,2)=0$.
-Summation results are shown in Table (\ref{CsCl}). ~\\ ~\\
+~\\ \FloatBarrier \textit{\textbf{CsCl 3D Madelung Constant}}\\ The CsCl unit cell can be represented as a cube two nearest-neighbor spacings wide, with Cl ions at the corners and a Cs ion at the body center, as shown in (\ref{CsCl_cell_RU}).
+Along the \{111\} body diagonal, the charges form an alternating, equally spaced Cs--Cl chain.
+The lattice can therefore be generated from an RU-13 axial multipole oriented along this body diagonal, with charge spacing $\sqrt{3}$.
+For the summation, the Cs ion is placed at the origin and the lattice is expanded outward about it.
+The results are given in Table~(\ref{CsCl}). ~\\ ~\\